How Arteta plans to get Arsenal 'addicted' to trophies again | Goal.com

 The FA Cup holds special memories for Mikel Arteta.

-When he was brought to Arsenal from Everton by Arsene Wenger during that late trolley dash in the 2011 summer transfer window, the Gunners had gone seven years without a trophy.
+When he was brought to Arsenal from Everton by Arsene Wenger during that late trolley dash in the 2011 summer transfer window, the Gunners had gone six years without a trophy.

 But less than three years later that drought was ended in dramatic style at Wembley as Arsenal came from two goals down to beat Hull City 3-2 to lift the FA Cup for what was then a record-equalling eleventh time.